How to Generate Real Estate Leads From Estate Sales (2026): The System That Actually Wins Listings

 May 19, 2026

-An executor I'd never met called me on a Tuesday afternoon.
+An executor I had never met called me on a Tuesday afternoon.
 Her mother had passed, the house in Vienna had been in the family for 38 years, and she had no idea where to start.
-She didn't find me on Zillow.
-She didn't click an ad.
-She got my name from an estate liquidator I'd taken to coffee eight months earlier — someone I'd sent two clients to and never asked for anything back.
-That listing closed at $940K.
-My total cost to win it: one lunch and a habit of staying in touch.
-This is what estate sale lead generation looks like when you build it as a system instead of stumbling into it.
+She didn't find me on Zillow or click an ad.
+She got my name from an estate liquidator I'd taken to coffee eight months earlier, someone I'd sent two clients to and never asked anything back from.
+That listing closed at $940K, and it cost me one lunch and a habit of staying in touch.

 In This Guide